AK-uni-git/WebApplicationsCourseProject/README.md

 ## Web applications course project assigment.
-Simple backend with react front end.
+My goal was to learn basic React so I just made a super barebones backend with a working React front end.

+## To run simply do the following steps:

+## 1. `npm install`

-## `npm start`
+## 2. `npm start`
 Has been modified to build and deploy the project.
-It will first build the react front end to static files and then host the web applicaton with express server on localhost:8080.
+It will first build the react front end to static files and then host the web applicaton with the node.js express server on localhost:8080.

-I made a new repository for submitted version.
-So version history or commits can be found here: https://github.com/AK-uni-git/RahtiPoC